Rakesh Sinha

 Rakesh Sinha (born 5 September 1964) is an Indian academic and politician who served as a nominated member of the Rajya Sabha, the upper house of the Parliament of India, from 14 July 2018 to 13 July 2024.
-He has written on the Rashtriya Swayamsevak Sangh (RSS) and authored a government-published biography of K. B. Hedgewar.
+An ideologue of the Rashtriya Swayamsevak Sangh (RSS), he has written positively on the organisation, and has authored a government-published biography of K. B. Hedgewar.

 Early life and education

 Sinha was born on 5 September 1964 in Manserpur, Begusarai district, Bihar.
 He studied political science at the University of Delhi (BA, MA, MPhil, PhD).
 Public parliamentary records list his highest qualification as Doctorate.

 Academic career

 Sinha has taught political science at Motilal Nehru College (Evening), University of Delhi.

 Political career

 On 14 July 2018, Sinha was nominated to the Rajya Sabha under Article 80(1)(a) of the Constitution for a six-year term; the term ended on 13 July 2024.
 During his tenure he introduced several private members’ bills, including the Public Credit Registry of India Bill, 2019 (introduced 6 December 2019; lapsed at the end of term), the Terminated Employees (Welfare) Bill, 2020 (introduced 7 February 2020; lapsed), and the Population Regulation Bill, 2019 (introduced 12 July 2019; withdrawn on 1 April 2022).

 In April 2021, during the COVID-19 surge in Delhi, Sinha publicly urged the Union government to impose President’s Rule in the National Capital Territory; the remarks were reported by national outlets.

 In July 2025, historian Meenakshi Jain was among four individuals nominated to the Rajya Sabha; coverage noted the appointments to the set of nominated seats, which are not constituency successions.